postgrespro/pg_pathman/README.md

 ### NOTE: this project is not under development anymore

-`pg_pathman` supports Postgres versions [9.5..13], but most probably it won't be ported to 14 and later releases.
+`pg_pathman` supports Postgres versions [11..15], but most probably it won't be ported to later releases.
 [Native partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html) is pretty mature now and has almost everything implemented in `pg_pathman`'; we encourage users switching to it.
 We are still maintaining the project (fixing bugs in supported versions), but no new development is going to happen here.

 # pg_pathman